supertree-toolkit/stk/doc/tutorial.rst

 columns are the taxa to be substituted in.

 The above can be created using the GUI which ensures you only add taxa already in the dataset on the left-hand side.
-Using :menuselection:`STK Functions->Sub taxa`, you will be presented with the interface below.
+Using :menuselection:`STK Functions --> Sub taxa`, you will be presented with the interface below.

 Move taxa from the left to the right using the arrows.
 Then double-click the